gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: analytic_derivation

-       Triggers estimation with analytic gradient.
-The final hessian is also computed analytically.
+       Triggers estimation with analytic gradient at ``order=1``.
+       The final hessian at the mode is also computed analytically.
        Only works for stationary models without missing observations, i.e. for ``kalman_algo<3``.
+Optimizers that rely on analytic gradients are ``mode_compute=1,3,4,5,101``.

     .. option:: ar = INTEGER